BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/4_2__Interlude_Using_JQ.md

 You can now go one step further, and request the .amount (or any other JSON key-value) from the UTXOs you're retrieving.

-This example uses the `$usedtxid` and `$usedvout` arrays that was set as follows:
+This example repeats the usage the `$usedtxid` and `$usedvout` arrays that were set as follows:
 ```
 $ usedtxid=($(bitcoin-cli decoderawtransaction $rawtxhex | jq -r '.vin | .[] | .txid'))
 $ usedvout=($(bitcoin-cli decoderawtransaction $rawtxhex | jq -r '.vin | .[] | .vout'))
 ```
-We used the same `for` script that steps through the arrays, but added a new pipe to the JQ that outputs the `.amount` value for each of the UTXOs selected.
+The same `for` script can be used to step through those arrays, but with an added pipe in the JQ that outputs the `amount` value for each of the UTXOs selected.
 ```
 $ for ((i=0; i<${#usedtxid[*]}; i++)); do txid=${usedtxid[i]}; vout=${usedvout[i]}; bitcoin-cli listunspent | jq -r '.[] | select (.txid | contains("'${txid}'")) | select(.vout | contains('$vout')) | .amount'; done;
 0.9